-Behind the modern sparkle and cool activities, there's a traditional side to Japan with strict rituals and unique rules.
-As a traveler, you need to know these dos and don'ts; otherwise, you will cause embarrassment.
+Behind Japan's modern sparkle and exciting activities, there's a rich traditional side with unique rituals and etiquette.
+As a traveler, knowing these dos and don'ts can save you from awkward or embarrassing moments.

 In Japan, you won't see people eating on the streets, as eating while walking is seen as impolite.